 You will find Italian-style pizza baked in a wood-fired oven in the restaurant, but the highlight is the 500m2 rooftop attracting the young and young at heart with drinks under the stars.

 Hotel Townhouse 27 is an urban boutique hotel which has won many awards.
 It is centrally seated in the historic district, in the new pedestrian zone.

-The hotel combines historic details with chic elegance and is described as “hip” as it is situated in a fashionable urban area that is away from the crowds, but that is very convenient to city highlights.
-Just steps away from famous Knez Mihailova Street in downtown Belgrade historic district, this is a very special boutique hotel.
+The hotel combines historic details with chic elegance and is described as “hip” as it is situated in a fashionable urban area that is away from the crowds but that is very convenient to city highlights.
+This is a very special boutique hotel just steps away from the famous Knez Mihailova Street in the downtown Belgrade historic district.

 7. SMOKVICA JOVANOVA